adaptant-labs/k8s-dt-node-labeller/README.md

 `k8s-dt-node-labeller` was developed in order to facilitate targeted deployments into hybrid (e.g. armhf, arm64) Kubernetes clusters, as well as for targeting heterogeneous accelerators in Edge deployments - specifically those that show up as platform devices (FPGAs, embedded GPUs, etc.) as opposed to those that are dynamically discoverable at run-time via bus enumeration (e.g. USB, PCI).
+The latter cases are handled by the official [node-feature-discovery] (NFD) labeller, which can be used in conjunction with `k8s-dt-node-labeller` for more comprehensive node labelling.

 ## Overview